 - High in mono polyunsaturated fatty acids... that’s the good stuff!

-Widely used for moisturizing dry and sunburned skin, lanolin is actually taken from the oil glands of sheep.
-It’s long served as a water-proofing wax, and serves to seal in your skin’s natural moisture as well as the moisturizing ingredients of my Dark Tanning Oil.
+Widely used for moisturizing dry and sunburned skin, lanolin actually comes from the oil glands of sheep (though it collects in their wool, which is where it is extracted).
+Lanolin has long served as a water-proofing wax, and serves to seal in your skin’s natural moisture as well as the moisturizing ingredients of my Dark Tanning Oil.